 A financial asset is classified at fair value through profit or loss if it is classified as held for trading or is designated as such upon initial recognition.
 Financial assets are designated at fair value through profit or loss if (a) such financial assets eliminate or significantly reduces accounting mismatch, (b) the Company manages such investments and makes purchase and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy, and (c) the financial assets contains one or more embedded derivatives.
 Attributable transaction costs are recognized in profit or loss as incurred.
-Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in profit or loss.
+Financial assets at fair value through profit or loss.